randomscribes/random-scribes/src/content/post/hugo-blog-tutorial.md

     I added this as my first blog post's content.
     ```

     It's pretty straight forward, date the file was created, draft status (true/false), and title.
 Everything after the TOML configuration is the content for file written in markdown.
+Make sure you follow the proper syntax for true and false.
+I had a hard time figuring out what was wrong when I accidentally use the Pythonic _True_.

-1. You can go download a [theme](https://themes.gohugo.io/) and throw it into a directory called `themes`.
-I tried that and got confused, going without a theme seemed more straight forward to me.
+1. You can download a [theme](https://themes.gohugo.io/) and throw it into a directory called `themes`.
+I tried that and got confused once I started customizing, going without a theme seemed more straight forward to me.
 However, if you are unsure of what you want your site to look like, and you were hoping to try a couple different themes, by all means install one and start the hugo server with the specified theme.

     ```
     $ hugo server --theme=hugo_theme_robust --buildDrafts
     ```

-1. If you're still with me and decided against the theme thanks!
+1. If you're still with me and decided against the theme, thanks for taking my advice!
 Setting up your site is pretty straight forward, everything goes in you `layouts` directory.

     * First you'll probably want to set up your `partials` folder.
 I added a `header.html` and `footer.html`.
 You can guess the kind of content that would be included there.